 Blueberries add fun color, natural sweetness, and anti-inflammatory properties to these pancakes.
 My kids enjoy these healthy blueberry pancakes by themselves or with a drizzle of pure maple syrup.

-- White whole wheat flour White whole wheat flour is unbleached.
+- White whole wheat flour Unbleached, whole grain flour.
 It has the same nutritional value as whole wheat flour.
 And, because of the variety of wheat used to make it, white whole wheat flour has a milder flavor, a lighter color, and a softer texture.

-- Vinegar The acidity of vinegar helps make these pancakes more "fluffy".
+- White Vinegar The acidity of vinegar helps make these pancakes "fluffy".
+Can use lemon juice instead.

 - Milk Provides protein, calcium, and vitamin D. I use skim milk.